-Cash accounts are paying 1.1% if you look hard enough, but with inflation nearing 2%, in real terms you are losing money.
+Cash accounts are paying up to 2% if you look hard enough, but with inflation over 3%, in real terms you are losing money.

-Gilts or other government bonds, which would historically have been the next port of call, are looking expensive and corporate bonds, buy and large, are paying out about 3%.
-Better than nothing, but not great either.
+Gilts or other government bonds, which would historically have been the next port of call, are looking expensive as are corporate bonds.

 Equity markets are also looking very expensive and I wouldn’t suggest for one minute that she invest the lot in the FTSE.

 One option would be a few absolute return or lower risk multi-asset funds.
 Funds that aim to produce a positive return in any environment (although importantly this is not guaranteed) and which should be less volatile than equities.

 The Church House fund invests directly in assets (not funds) and is one of the few in the sector that targets an absolute return from diversification and risk management alone.
 It does not short sell any securities or indices for downside protection.

 The Premier fund invests in assets that share two common characteristics: a predictable return and a defined term.
 This approach helps insulate the portfolio from changes in market conditions.
 It’s a strategy well suited to delivering low-risk positive returns.